de-bo-rah/yapLM/README.md

 # yapLM

-Generate a detailed, two-speaker podcast from a PDF or plain text using Gemini + Edge TTS.
+This project helps you create a yap session ( podcast kinda ) with two speakers ( inspired by notebooklm ) based on any pdf you plug in so you can summarise any complex topic into a fun little audio file

 ## Requirements
-- Python 3.8 or higher
+- Python 3.8
-- A Gemini API key to generate the conversational dialogue
+- your Gemini API key
 - [EdgeTTS](https://pypi.org/project/edge-tts/) to generate text-to-speech
-- [Pydub](https://pypi.org/project/pydub/) to make the final MP3
+- [Pydub](https://pypi.org/project/pydub/) to make the final audio file

 ## Installation